pantheon-systems/customer-secrets-php-sdk/docs/wordpress-example.md

 # WordPress example

-Please look at the [plugin README](../README.md) if you have not done so yet.
+Please look at the [package README](../README.md) if you have not done so yet.

 In this guide, we will go over an end to end example on how to use the Secrets PHP SDK to avoid putting [Sendgrid](https://sendgrid.com/) API Key into the WordPress database through the [POST SMTP Mailer](https://wordpress.org/plugins/post-smtp/) plugin.